cdinger/activerecord-peoplesoft_models/README.md

 # Peoplesoft Models for ActiveRecord

-This Rubygem provides an easy way to build ActiveRecord models for interacting with a PeopleSoft database.
+This Rubygem provides an easy way to build ActiveRecord models for reading data from a PeopleSoft database.

 ## Installation